 Three-state police pursuit ends in North Stonington

 Massachusetts State Police said that Ian Grant, 36, of Dartmouth, was taken into custody.
-He is being held by Connecticut State Police.
+He is being held by Connecticut State Police on an $800,000 bond.

 Connecticut State Police said Grant was taken to Backus Hospital in Norwich to be evaluated, but that neither he nor any troopers were injured.
-Police didn't have Grant's charges available as of press time.
+Grant has been charged with extradition arrest without a warrant due to an outstanding arrest warrant for a domestic charge in Massachussetts.

 The incident involved up to 20 Massachusetts and Rhode Island state police cruisers, a tactical team and a helicopter, pursuing a pickup truck along Route 1, through downtown Westerly and onto Route 78 before turning north onto Route 2, where Stonington police and Connecticut State Police tried to stop the pickup.